warpdotdev/keysets/FORMAT.md

 The keybindings file is a [yaml](https://yaml.org/) file with a top-level map of action names to key bindings.
 Both the action name and the key binding are string values.

+_Compatibility Note_: Warp is still in Beta and this format is subject to change.

 ## Key Bindings

 The format for the key bindings is a hyphen-separated list of modifiers ending with the key.
 For example, `cmd-ctrl-g` represents `Command + Control + G`